 Timeless Neutrals

-A well-balanced home combines distinctive accents with a cohesive foundation, making neutral checkerboard floors a smart choice.
+A well-balanced space combines distinctive accents with a cohesive foundation, making neutral checkerboard floors a smart choice.
 Subdued color pairings like white with tan, beige, or soft gray such as our Leona 24x24 Checkerboard Matte Porcelain Tile in Marfil and Amani Bronze shown above, create a refined backdrop that complements existing architectural details, such as mixed-metal backsplashes and decorative moldings.
 These understated tones allow bolder design elements to shine without competing for attention.
-In addition to that, neutral checkerboard flooring provides lasting versatility, effortlessly adapting to changing decor styles while enhancing overall home value.
+In addition to that, neutral checkerboard flooring provides lasting versatility, effortlessly adapting to changing decor styles while enhancing overall value of your space.

 Vibrant Hues